nicklockwood/FXLabel/README.md

 The ending/lower colour of the gradient.
 If the alpha componentis less than 1.0, this will be blended with the textColor.
 See the note about gradient colours below.

+	@property (nonatomic, assign) CGPoint gradientStartPoint;

+The starting position of the gradient.
+The x and y coordinates are in the range 0 to 1, where (0, 0) is the top-left of the text and (1, 1) is the bottom-right.
+This means that use can use the same settings for multiple strings and the gradient will scale to fit.
+The default value is (0.5, 0.0), i.e. the top, center.

+	@property (nonatomic, assign) CGPoint gradientEndPoint;

+The ending position of the gradient.
+The x and y coordinates are in the range 0 to 1, where (0, 0) is the top-left of the text and (1, 1) is the bottom-right.
+This means that use can use the same settings for multiple strings and the gradient will scale to fit.
+The default value is (0.5, 0.75), which is the center of the baseline for most strings.
+For string with a lot of descenders (characters that hang below the baseline), you may find that a value of (0.5, 1.0) looks better.

 Notes
 ----------------